Scurrlin/LC_Python_vs_Cpp/README.md

 Once I was satisfied with the solutions, I submitted each solution three times in the LeetCode sandbox to procure a broader dataset.
 I recorded the runtime (in milliseconds) and memory usage (in megabytes) for each submission, then averaged those values to obtain a single runtime and memory figure for each problem.
 After that, I averaged the mean values for each problem to get an average runtime and memory figure for each algorithm.
 The runtime and memory figures for each problem and algorithm served as the cornerstones of this performance comparison.

 Before getting to the results, I want to acknowledge that LeetCode is not the ideal way to test the efficacy of each language’s solutions.
 Both runtime and memory readings can be skewed by the quality of the user’s machine or by the number of users on the LeetCode platform at the time of testing.
-However, given the prevalence of LeetCode style coding challenges in competitive programming, it was a logical choice to streamline performance testing.
+However, given the prevalence of LeetCode style coding challenges in SWE interview loops, it was a logical choice to streamline performance testing.

 ## Results